LoyalPotato/yggdrasil/README.md

 It's a 36% split keyboard that is tailored to be comfortable to my hand span.
 You can find the build guide [here](./docs/build.md).

+You can look [here](https://www.youtube.com/watch?v=r2uFzhUAN9s) to view it in action.

 Here's what it looks like (minus plates)

 ![Final](media/final_rev1_1.jpg)